lisawilliams/-SNDMakes-Boston/README.md

 * Snapmap makes a map of your geotagged Instagram photos.  http://snapmap.knightlab.com.
 Then you can export it into Storymap.
 You can add foursquare checkins, etc.
 * Juxtapose lets you do those sliders, like the ones NYT had for before & after Fukushima.  http://juxtapose.knightlab.com
 * People had unexpected and uses of it, not always ideal.
 WE need to build into the tool a way for people to be better visual editors.
+* Timeline has been used by 350,000 storytellers and gets 100,000 uniques a month.